tianlizhang/HINTS/07_HINTS_code-main/README.md

 HINTS
 -----------------
-This is the implementation of our paper "[HINTS: Citation Time Series Prediction for New Publications via Dynamic Heterogeneous Information Network Embedding](http://web.cs.ucla.edu/~yzsun/papers/2021_WWW_HINTS.pdf)", published in WWW'21.
+This is the implementation of the paper "[HINTS: Citation Time Series Prediction for New Publications via Dynamic Heterogeneous Information Network Embedding](http://web.cs.ucla.edu/~yzsun/papers/2021_WWW_HINTS.pdf)", published in WWW'21.

 Data
 -----------------

 The original data used could be access from [Aminer](https://www.aminer.org/citation)  and [APS](https://journals.aps.org/datasets).

-We also provide our [processed data](https://www.dropbox.com/sh/zqj1r4icwophb3a/AAANshyUt-f5yT6w-9ri-WK-a?dl=0) to reproduce the results reported in our paper.
+We also provide the [processed data](https://www.dropbox.com/sh/zqj1r4icwophb3a/AAANshyUt-f5yT6w-9ri-WK-a?dl=0) to reproduce the results reported in the paper.